david-ncu2019/david_hub/README.md

-# CRFP_Project
+# My Python scripts
-Choushui River processing scripts
+It is for uploading to ChatGPT-4